 Does Timing of Defoliation Affect Spotted Knapweed Seed Viability and Germination?

-Spotted knapweed, an extremely aggressive competitor and ecologic threat, produces 25-35 flowers/head, 60 heads/plant, and 5,000-40,000 seeds/meter squared annually.
-Prescribed sheep grazing is a tool used to control spotted knapweed that offsets high costs of control with herbicides and environmental concerns surrounding herbicides.
-However, research focused on specific details of grazing prescription protocols for spotted knapweed control at a landscape scale is in its infancy.
-The purpose of this research is to determine the ideal timing(s) or combination(s) of timings of defoliation on spotted knapweed to maximally reduce flowerhead and viable seed production, and minimize seed incorporation into the seedbank.
+Spotted knapweed, an aggressive competitor and ecologic threat, produces 25-35 flowers/head, 60 heads/plant, and 5,000-40,000 seeds/meter squared annually.
+Prescribed sheep grazing is a tool used to control spotted knapweed that offsets high costs of control and environmental concerns surrounding herbicides.
+However, spotted knapweed forms new flowers after prescribed sheep grazing is applied during the bolting or flowering stage.
+It is unknown if these new flowers produce viable seeds by the end of the growing season.
+The purpose of this 2-year study was to determine the appropriate timing(s) or combination(s) of timings of defoliation on spotted knapweed to reduce its viable seed production.

 Objective 2: Combine results of this study with past research and existing grazing prescription protocols to refine the technique of using sheep grazing to control spotted knapweed.